 Want to start a podcast, but not sure what you need to know before diving in?
 We gotcha!
-This post will show you everything you need to know about podcasting, so you don’t accidentally end up lost in the vast jungly-wilderness of podcast land!
+This post will show you everything you need to know about the bear necessities of podcasting, so you don’t accidentally end up lost in the vast jungly-wilderness of podcast land!

 First things first, what do you want to podcast about?
 It’s important to pick a topic that you’re passionate about so you don’t lose interest after the first 2 episodes.
 There are podcasts on literally EVERYTHING so don’t go thinking that whatever you’ve chosen is “too weird” or “too out there”.